 Walking helps improve mental and physical wellbeing, tackle depression and anxiety, and connect us with our world and those around us.

-So a society that walks more stands to be one that is healthier and happier as a result - as the links I have collated in this blog post hopefully illustrate.
+So a society that walks more stands to be one that is healthier and happier as a result - as the facts and links in this blog post hopefully illustrate.

 Healthier, happier communities

-We are really excited to have TV presenter and author Kate Humble as our National Walking Month ambassador for 2019.
+We were really excited to have TV presenter and author Kate Humble as our National Walking Month ambassador for 2019.